-Roswell Park Oncology, P.C. ("RPCIO") was established in July 2012 as a vehicle for Roswell Park to acquire and operate community physician practices specializing in medical oncology and hematology services.
+Roswell Park Cancer Institute Oncology, P.C. ("RPCIO") was established in July 2012 as a vehicle for Roswell Park to acquire and operate community physician practices specializing in medical and surgical oncology and hematology services.
 This entity is in the customary corporate form of a captive professional corporation in which the entity is technically owned by a physician employee of Roswell Park, but such ownership is contractually tied to the continuation of that employment.
 Ownership is transferred to another physician employee of Roswell Park in the event the current owner's employment with Roswell Park ends for any reason.

 Carlton & Michigan, LLC ("C&M") was established in April 2013 to construct, own and lease to Roswell Park a new Clinical Science Center ("CSC") that is adjacent to the Center.
-C&M, a limited liability company and a pass-through entity for tax purposes, is jointly owned by the Center (90%) and the Foundation (10%), both of which are members in C&M pursuant to an operating agreement signed by and between the parties.
+C&M, a limited liability company and a pass-through entity for tax purposes.
+In September 2020, Roswell Park assumed 100% ownership of C&M as the Foundation transferred its interest of 10% to Roswell Park.